iOmega8561/Archibald/README.md

 - Configure zram;
 - Install aur helper.

-It is best to run Archibald on a fresh Arch Linux manual installation, but minimal archinstall setups are ok too.

 ## How to use
-Archibald needs a booting Arch installation, a working internet connection and a sudo-enabled user to run.
+Archibald can be run either in arch-chroot or an already installed/configured system.
+It is best to have a bootloader installed and already set locale configuration.

-You can simply ```git clone``` this repo and
+After that you can simply ```git clone``` this repo and
 ```
 sudo pacman -S python

 cd Archibald
 chmod +x main.py
-sudo ./main.py
+./main.py
 ```
-Configuration is found under Archibald/config/.
+Configuration is found under Archibald/userconf/.
 More on it down below.

 ## Configuration
 Once you get to edit Archibald's configuration, you'll see that it's pretty self explanatory.
 - packages.py defines (literally) groups of packages.
 One or more package groups can be used in a configured profile, using just python's algebraic syntax (pkgs = grp1 + grp2 + ... ).
-- files.py contains objects wich represent a configuration file that could be included into a profile.
-Archibald will create files for the selected profile object.
+- files.py contains descriptions of files that will be created on your system by Archibald (they should be included in the selected profile),
 - profiles.py contains a list.
 An object of that list is a profile, and here is an example:
 ```
 # User defined profiles